pdjr-signalk-plugins/ais-reporter/README.md

 If the 'staticUpdateInterval' property is omitted, then the plugin assumes the same value as the 'positionUpdateInterval' property.

+Be aware that consolidation services like MarineTraffic use frequency of reporting as an indicator that a client is working and if no AIS reports are received in some time window then an error is raised.
+MarineTraffice seems to use a time window of around one hour.

 ### Differentiate 'self' from other vessels

 Sometimes we want to report our host vessel differently to the